cvxgrp/pymde/docs/_sources/getting_started/index.rst.txt

 .. image:: /files/triangle.png

-Here is a more interesting example, in which we embed a ternary tree.
+Here is a more interesting example, which embeds a ternary tree.
 The tree is created using the `NetworkX <https://networkx.org/>`_ package.

 .. code:: python3